§ 6095 Applicability.

 (b) The fee schedule must result in the collection and retention of revenues sufficient to cover the permit program costs.
 These costs include, but are not limited to, the costs of the following activities, as they relate to the operating permit program for stationary sources: preparing generally applicable regulations or guidance documents regarding the permit program or its implementation or enforcement; reviewing and acting on any application for a permit, permit revision or permit renewal, including the development of an applicable requirement as part of the processing of a permit or permit revision or renewal; general administrative costs of implementing the permit program, including the supporting and tracking of data; implementing and enforcing the terms of any Title V Operating Permit (not including any court costs or other costs associated with an enforcement action), including adequate resources to determine which sources are subject to the program; emissions and ambient monitoring; modeling; preparing inventories and tracking emissions; and supporting the ombudsman established pursuant to the Small Business Stationary Source Technical and Environmental Compliance Program ("SBTCP") to assist sources covered by the SBTCP in determining and meeting their obligations under the Title V Operating Permit Program.

-(c) The Department shall collect annual fees, payable annually or in quarterly installments, during calendar years 2015, 2016, and 2017, from each source that is required to pay the annual fee as set forth in subsection (a) of this section.
-The Title V Operating Permit Program Advisory Committee may review and recommend modifications to the 2017 fee schedule should measurable operating efficiencies be gained through ongoing Title V Operating Permit Program improvement initiatives.
-The annual fee for each subject source will be determined by the sum of 2 component fees: a base fee and a user fee.
-For sources that are identified in the 2011 Delaware Point Source Emission Inventory of Estimated Actual Air Contaminants or sources that have applied for a Title V Operating Permit or synthetic minor facility permit by December 31, 2014, the base fee and the user fee shall be calculated as set forth in subsections (d) and (e) of this section.
-For all other sources the base fee and user fee shall be calculated as set forth in subsection (f) of this section.
+(c) The Department shall collect annual fees, payable annually or in quarterly installments, during calendar years 2018, 2019, and 2020, from each source that is required to pay the annual fee as set forth in subsection (a) of this section.
+The annual fee for each subject source will be determined by the sum of 2 component fees: a base fee as set forth in subsection (d) of this section and a user fee as set forth in subsection (e) of this section.
+For any source that becomes subject to the Program after December 31, 2017, the base fee and user fee shall be calculated as set forth in subsection (f) of this section.